solana-labs/solana/docs/src/wallet-guide/solflare.md

 limitations in using the Nano.*

 #### Initial Device Setup
-To use a Ledger Nano with SolFlare, first ensure you have [set up your Nano](ledger-live.md) and have [installed the latest version of the Safecoin app](ledger-live.md#upgrade-to-the-latest-version-of-the-solana-app) on your device.
+To use a Ledger Nano with SafeFlare, first ensure you have [set up your Nano](ledger-live.md) and have [installed the latest version of the Safecoin app](ledger-live.md#upgrade-to-the-latest-version-of-the-solana-app) on your device.